bsc-mem/Mess-benchmark/CPU/Actual-hardware/Power/Power9/README.md

-# Mess benchmark: Intel Skylake Xeon Platinum 8160
+# Mess benchmark: Power 9

-TODO: redo for IBM power 9
-The log file is empty due to occupying lots of space.

-This repository is tuned and modified to generate bandwidth--latency curves on MareNostrum 4 supercomputer located in Barcelona Supercomputing Center[[1]](https://www.bsc.es/supportkc/docs/MareNostrum4/intro/).
+This repository is tuned and modified to generate bandwidth--latency curves on CTE-Power cluster of MareNostrum 4 supercomputer located in Barcelona Supercomputing Center[[1]](https://www.bsc.es/supportkc/docs/CTE-POWER/intro).